RaslanAmir/YASGMP/docs/codex_plan.md

   - Settings/Admin — [ ] todo

 - **Open Issues / Blockers**
-- Windows desktop prerequisites missing. .NET 9 SDK 9.0.100 is now installed via dotnet-install, but Windows 10 SDK 19041+ and MAUI workloads remain absent so cross-targeted restore/build/test fail with NETSDK1100/NETSDK1147/NU1201/NU1605.
+- Windows desktop prerequisites missing. .NET 9 SDK 9.0.305 is now installed via dotnet-install, but Windows 10 SDK 19041+ and MAUI workloads remain absent so cross-targeted restore/build/test fail with NETSDK1100/NETSDK1147/NU1201/NU1605.
 Run `scripts/bootstrap-dotnet9.ps1` or provision a Windows host with the required SDKs/workloads before rerunning restore/build/test/smoke.
+  - 2025-10-10: Windows 10 SDK 19041+ cannot be installed in this Linux container; rerun provisioning on a Windows host with the official SDK installer.
   - Pending inventory of MAUI assets/services/modules; schedule once SDK issue is resolved.
   - Smoke automation is blocked until SDK + Windows tooling are installed.
 - Audit inspector surfacing and smoke automation remain blocked until the SDK gap is resolved.